 I don’t want to miss out on the college experience.
-What kind of programming can I look for in the Fall 2020 semester?
+What kind of programming can I look for in the Spring 2021 semester?

 Programming will be held both virtually and in person.
 In-person programming will follow all social distancing guidelines.

 Will masks be required while in the residence hall?

 While you are in your room no masks are required, though each time you leave your room for any reason a mask is required.

 I don’t live on campus, but I’d like to visit my friend in their residence hall.
 Am I allowed to visit my friend in their residence hall?